Creating Inclusive Content: Accessibility and Universal Design

 Ensuring ADA and Section 508 compliance is a top priority when creating course materials or web content.
 Regardless of the platform used, all digital content shared with students, faculty, or staff must meet accessibility standards.

-This guide offers practical tools, platform-specific instructions, and support resources to help you design inclusive content that works for all users.
+This guide offers practical tips, tools, platform-specific instructions, and support resources to help you design inclusive content.

 Quick Accessibility Checklist